yyc12345/vtobjplugin/README.md

 1. According to your need, considering whether you need do some extra operations.
 1. Click menu`Vtobj`-`Export object`。
 1. Set all options in dialog and click OK to export objects.

+## Export config description

+### General Setting

+* Export mode: `An object`, `A group` and `All`.
+For `An object` and `A group`, you should pick a item in following Combobox.
+* File mode: `All objects in one file` and `One file per object`.
+For the first option, file will be named as `all`.
+For the second option, file name is object name.
+This option only affect obj and mtl files' count.
+* Export folder：It should be a existed folder.
+And you should pay attention to that the conflict file will be overwritten directly.

+### Object Setting

+* Omit object transform data: Suggest check.
+This option is only served for the compability with original `vt2obj`.
+* Convert to right-hand coordinate system: Convert to Blender and 3ds Max's coordinate system.
+* Add name prefix: Add a unique name prefix to avoid name conflict.

+### Reposition Script

+If you don't check `Omit object transform data` or `Convert to right-hand coordinate system`, this sector's options are disabled.

+Repostion means that restore object's original move, rotation and scale.

+* Generate 3ds Max script (3dsmax.ms)
+* Generate Blender script (blender.py)

+### Material Setting

+* Export mtl file: If you don't check it, the following options are disabled.
+* Export texture map in mtl: If you don't check it, all object's texture will be omitted and only keep light effect, such as reflect rate.
+And following options are disabled.
+* Copy texture file: Copy texture into your export folder.
+If you have existing texture folder, you can close this option to reduce the usage of storages and reduce useless IO operation.
+* Custom texture map format: If you check this and write a new suffix, all texture will be change to new format.

 ## Import tips